PetroleumCyberneticsGroup/FieldOpt/FieldOpt/WellIndexCalculator/README.md

 license.
 Any modifications must carry a notice stating that it is modified, as well as a relevant date.

-_You may use the WellIndexCalculator library as part of a program (e.g. by linking it), regardless of whether or not the program is free._
+_You may use the WellIndexCalculator as part of a program, regardless of whether or not the program is free._

 ## Dependencies
 The WellIndexCalculator library and executable depend on the Reservoir